soulchild/DevReactions/README.md

 plackup
 ```

 Fire up your browser and go to: [http://localhost:5000](http://localhost:5000).
 If you're using Google Chrome, hit cmd+Shift+F for full-screen mode.
+If you're on OS X, you might like [Websaver](https://code.google.com/p/websaver/), which let's you display a website (e.g. this app) as a screen-saver.

 Enjoy! :)